seperman/deepdiff/deepdiff/diff_doc.rst

     :ref:`exclude_obj_callback_label`
     A function that takes the object and its path and returns a Boolean.
 If True is returned, the object is excluded from the results, otherwise it is included.
     This is to give the user a higher level of control than one can achieve via exclude_paths, exclude_regex_paths or other means.

+get_deep_distance: Boolean, default = False
+    :ref:`get_deep_distance_label` will get you the deep distance between objects.
+The distance is a number between 0 and 1 where zero means there is no diff between the 2 objects and 1 means they are very different.
+Note that this number should only be used to compare the similarity of 2 objects and nothing more.
+The algorithm for calculating this number may or may not change in the future releases of DeepDiff.

+hasher: default = DeepHash.murmur3_128bit
+    Hash function to be used.
+If you don't want Murmur3, you can use Python's built-in hash function by passing hasher=hash.
+This is for advanced usage and normally you don't need to modify it.

+ignore_order : Boolean, default=False
+    :ref:`ignore_order_label` ignores order of elements when comparing iterables (lists) Normally ignore_order does not report duplicates and repetition changes.
+    In order to report repetitions, set report_repetition=True in addition to ignore_order=True

 ignore_string_type_changes: Boolean, default = False
     :ref:`ignore_string_type_changes_label`